theframedrops/website/overlays/add-to-scene/README.md

 > If you're using a component and want to remove the extra blank space, you can [trim the edges by following our docs page](/overlays/separate-merged-components)

+# Config

+Talk about changing font?
+Maybe?
+If it's easy?